 Mentor_Logosynthesis

-Then about a year ago, I found an old autograph book filled with quirky rhymes in interesting handwriting.
+About a year ago, I found an old autograph book filled with quirky rhymes in interesting handwriting.
 And as I flipped through looking for one from a friend who had recently passed away, I noticed a beautiful note written by my uncle.
 I will share the note with the understanding that it may not have significance for everyone but for my family, I think it will ignite memories of a very inspirational man.

 Last fall, as I attended a Logosynthesis seminar, it became apparent to me that I listened because this work reminded me of my two wonderful uncles who visited our family when I was a child.
 Heeroom Tinus and Heeroom Harrie.
 Father Martin Lammers and Father Joseph Lammers, from Tanzania and Belgium respectively, inspired many people.
 It is hard to describe what specifically they did but anyone who knew them can appreciate their ability to spark interesting conversation to broaden thinking, anchored in a strong faith.
 Their warmth and patience created a space that made it safe for me to challenge my thoughts and my interesting beliefs.
 Although we did not see them often, they held an important mentoring role in our family.